Lebanon, Israel clinch maritime border deal, Israel says | Law-Order

 "This is a historic achievement that will strengthen Israel's security, inject billions into Israel's economy, and ensure the stability of our northern border," Lapid said in a statement.
 In Lebanon, President Michel Aoun said the terms of the final U.S. proposal were satisfactory and he hoped the deal would be announced as soon as possible.

+Mikati said TotalEnergies would begin exploration as soon as a deal was formally announced.
+TotalEnergies has not commented on the meeting.
+While Lebanon, Israel and the United States have hailed the end of negotiations, the deal itself has yet to receive final stamps of approval in either Tel Aviv or Beirut.

 Lapid, who faces a Nov.
 1 election, plans to seek approval on Wednesday for the deal from his security cabinet and then the government, before it is reviewed by parliament.
 An Israeli official said final approval was expected within the next three weeks.
-The Institute for National Security Studies, a Tel Aviv University think tank, called the deal a "win-win situation."

-"An agreement between Israel and Lebanon will mark a fundamental positive change in relations between the two countries ... and it may open the door to further changes in the future relationship between them," it said in a report.
+Lebanon's president, prime minister and speaker of parliament are expected to issue their approval of the deal without sending the draft to parliament.
+Opposition parliamentarians have criticised Lebanon's approach to the deal, saying it had made too many concessions.

+Aoun has said a deal would not signify a "partnership" with Israel, a country Lebanon does not recognise and officially regards as an enemy.
+"We are avoiding a sure-fire war in the region," Lebanon's caretaker Prime Minister Najib Mikati said last week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)